Skip to content

 These are two different things and it’s worth not confusing them.
 Travel insurance covers you - your health, your trip, your belongings.
 Collision Damage Waiver (CDW) and theft protection on a rental car cover the vehicle, and they usually carry a large excess plus exclusions for tyres, glass, the underbody and “off-road” use.

-Some travel and credit-card policies bundle a car-hire excess reimbursement that pays back that deductible after a rental claim — but it does not replace the rental company’s own CDW.
+Some travel and credit-card policies bundle a car-hire excess reimbursement that pays back that deductible after a rental claim - but it does not replace the rental company’s own CDW.
 If you’re driving, read both the rental contract and your travel policy.
-Our renting a car in Croatia guide goes through tolls, the Pelješac bridge and what the rental cover does and doesn’t include.
+The full breakdown of what a hire car is and isn’t covered for - deposit against excess, the tyres-and-glass exclusions, super CDW at the desk against a standalone policy, and the Green Card rules for Bosnia and Montenegro - is in our Croatia rental car insurance guide.
+Our renting a car in Croatia guide goes through tolls, the Pelješac bridge and the rest of the driving side.

 How to choose, by where you’re from